Forward-Nexus/fwdai-pro/pro-os/system/patterns/expert-tech.md

 - `@create-specflow` - Structured spec creation with TDD
 - `@execute-specflow` - Enforced TDD implementation

+**Related Standards:**
+- `standards/research-citation-standards.md` - **NEW MANDATORY** for performance claims, benchmarks, security standards

+**Note on Research Integrity:** When claiming "X is faster than Y", "industry standard", security best practices, scalability limits - MUST use web_search and cite official docs/benchmarks.
+See `expert-collaboration.md` Step 4.8 and research standards doc.

 ---

 *This pattern is used for ALL technical work.
 Update this ONE file to improve ALL technical workflows.*